Coughing is an important way to keep your throat and airways clear. However, too much coughing may mean you have a disease or disorder.

 - Is the cough worse when you are lying on one side?

-The physical examination will include emphasis on the ears, nose, throat, and chest.
+The health care provider will do an examination of your ears, nose, throat, and chest.

 - Don't smoke and stay away from secondhand smoke.

 - If you have seasonal allergies like hay fever, stay indoors during days when airborne allergens are high.
 If possible, keep the windows closed and use an air conditioner.
 Avoid fans that draw in air from outdoors.
 Shower and change your clothes after being outside.

 - If you have allergies year round, cover your pillows and mattress with dust mite covers, use an air purifier, and avoid pets and other triggers.